 - It is used to treat phenylketonuria (PKU).

-- Talk with the doctor if your child has a fever or is sick.
-Your child’s dose may need to be changed.
+- Talk with your doctor if you have a fever or you are sick.
+Your dose may need to be changed.

 - Some people have had low blood phenylalanine levels with this drug.
 The chance is raised in children younger than 7 years of age.
 Blood levels that are too low for a long time may lead to very bad health problems.
 Talk with the doctor.